prof-groff/tezio/docs/index.md

 # (tez-ee-oh or tez-ahy-oh, you decide)

-Hardware and software tools for the Tezos blockchain developed by a guy in West Virginia, USA.
+Hardware and software tools for the Tezos blockchain developed by a guy and a coffee mug in West Virginia, USA.

 ## Software Tools